RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 ### ResidueSelectors

-In addition to turning off design to all the protein, we also decide that we want to turn off repacking to a few selected residues, those being F45 and Y59.
-Some of the general TaskOperations are able to select certain residues, but a more flexible choice for selecting certain residues is [ResidueSelectors](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors).
-ResidueSelectors, like their name suggests, are able to specify (select) a particular subset of residues, which can then be used with TaskOperations or other RosettaScripts objects.
-Unlike TaskOperations, which are strictly one way (you can turn off design, but you can't turn it back on), ResidueSelectors can be combined in various ways to select the particular residue you want.

 Looking at available ResidueSelectors, the [ResidueIndexSelector](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors#residueselectors_conformation-independent-residue-selectors_residueindexselector) looks to be the one we want, when we want to select particular residues.
 We can specify which residues to use with a comma separated list.
 Note that we can either use *Pose numbering* (numbers without a chain letter) or *PDB numbering* (with a chain letter).
 If the PDB hasn't been renumbered to match Pose numbering, these will be different.